ryanlintott/ShapeUp/README.md

 ```

 ## RelatableValue
-A handy enumeration that represents either a relative or absolute value.
+A handy enum that represents either a relative or absolute value.
 This is used in lots of situations throughout ShapeUp to give flexibility when defining parameters.

 When setting a corner radius you might want a fixed value like 20 or you might want a value that's 20% of the maximum so that it will scale proportionally. `RelatableValue` gives you both of those options.
 ```swift